JacopoMangiavacchi/KituraBotSlack/README.md

 This Swift class is implemented according to the KituraBotProtocol defined in the Kitura Bot Package.

 The Api are super simple.
-You only need to initialize a KituraBotFacebookMessenger with all the specific Facebook Messenger parameters (appSecret, validationTokenand pageAccessToken, webHookPath) and pass this object to the KituraBot addChannel method
+You only need to initialize a KituraBotSlack with all the specific Facebook Messenger parameters (appSecret, validationTokenand pageAccessToken, webHookPath) and pass this object to the KituraBot addChannel method

-    /// Initialize a `KituraBotFacebookMessenger` instance.
+    /// Initialize a `KituraBotSlack` instance.
     ///
     /// - Parameter appSecret: App Secret can be retrieved from the App Dashboard.
     /// - Parameter validationToken: Arbitrary value used to validate a webhook.